rafaelvaloto/DualsenseOverlayUnreal/README.md

+﻿# Overlay Controllers, Dualsense Series for Unreal Engine 5.3, 5.4, and 5.5

-﻿The **DualSenseOnScreenOverlay** is a versatile and customizable widget for Unreal Engine, designed to seamlessly adapt to various screen sizes and resolutions.
+The **DualSenseOnScreenOverlay** is a versatile and customizable widget for Unreal Engine, designed to seamlessly adapt to various screen sizes and resolutions.

 It offers extensive compatibility with multiple DualSense controller models, providing flexible options to enhance integration and user interaction.